When You Must Perform Work Search Actions

 Weekly Work Search

-We may ask to review your work search, so be sure to keep a record of your work search actions for one year.
+We may ask to review your work search at any time.
+You are required to keep a record of your work search actions for one year.
 If you file your weekly claim certifications online, you are required to report work search actions as part of completion of the claim.
 The Department will keep copies of work search records you submit online.
 Falsely reporting any information on your work search form may be an act of concealment.
 (See Part 7 for more information about fraud control.)

 If you are required to perform a weekly work search you must register for work with Wisconsin Job Service online at https://jobcenterofwisconsin.com/ui and complete a job match profile within 14 days of the date you completed your application for UI benefits.

 If you fail to register by the deadline provided, you will not be eligible for benefits for any week prior to the date you registered.
 If you have questions or feel you have justifiable cause for not registering as required, contact a Claims Specialist.

 If you have previously registered. you must logon to https://jobcenterofwisconsin.com/ui to verify that your registration and job match profile have not expired.

 For reemployment services logon to http://jobcenterofwisconsin.com or contact your nearest job center.
 To locate the nearest job center call 1-888-258-9966 toll free or search online at http://wisconsinjobcenter.org/directory.
 If you reside in another state contact the nearest public employment office.

 If you do not have a recall date to return to work for any employer, you may have to participate in special reemployment programs which are intended to help you find a new job early in your claim.